 Diana joined Watsi on August 3rd, 2013.
-Three years ago, Diana became the 2238th member to automatically support a new Watsi patient every month.
-Since then, 3,554 more people have become monthly donors!
-Diana's most recent donation supported John, a one-year-old baby from Kenya, to fund surgery to heal her burned foot so that she can walk without pain.
+Six years ago, Diana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Diana's most recent donation supported Kasotot, a cheerful 68-year-old woman from Kenya, to fund surgery to heal her burned foot so that she can walk without pain.